desecho/movies/README.md

 #Movies

-The web application on Python/Django, jQuery to create movie lists ("watched" and "to watch"), rate movies and add comments.

 The interface is available in Russian and English.

 Temporary not working: Share your lists with friends, get recommendations from friends.
 Available on [VK](http://vk.com/app3504693_2912142).